cgilm/BootCampSparkStreamingP2/README.md

        `git clone https://github.com/cgilm/BootCampSparkStreaming.git`

-###To build the demo
+###To build the project

-  * Create the Cassandra Keyspaces and Tables using the `CreateTable.cql` script
+  * Create the Cassandra Keyspaces and Tables using the `CreateTables.cql` script `cqlsh -f resources/CreateTables.cql`

-  * Navigate to the root directory of the project where you downloaded
-  * Build the Producer with this command:
+  * Build the Producer from the project root with this command:

     `sbt producer/package`

-  * Build the Consumer with this command:
+  * Build the Consumer from the project root  with this command:

     `sbt consumer/package`

-###To run the demo
+###To run the project

-This assumes you already have Kafka and DSE up and running and configured as in the steps above.

   * From the root directory of the project start the producer app

     `sbt producer/run`